rehanmollick/splitpay-escrow/README.md

 - ethers.js (frontend contract interaction)
 - Next.js 14 (React, TypeScript, Tailwind CSS)
 - Sepolia Ethereum testnet

-## Smart Contract Development and Testing
-The SplitPaymentEscrow smart contract was developed and tested using the Remix IDE on the Remix virtual machine environment.
-You can deploy and interact with the contract directly in Remix by copying the Solidity file from `contracts/SplitPaymentEscrow.sol`.

 ## Getting Started
 If using the live demo, you should have MetaMask downloaded and be on the Sepolia testnet.
 Ideally you have 3 or more accounts, each with SepoliaETH tokens so that you can functionally test the app.